A Study To Evaluate UV1 Vaccination Plus Nivolumab And Ipilimumab In Treatment Of Melanoma

 • Women who are breastfeeding.

-• Receipt of a live vaccine within 30 days prior to the start of induction therapy.
+• Receipt of a live vaccine within 30 days prior to start of induction therapy.

-• Receipt of any other investigational therapy within 4 weeks of the first dose of study treatment.
+• Receipt of any other investigational treatment within 4 weeks of the first dose of induction therapy.

 Participating Mayo Clinic locations